Ayoub Ouhafsa

-Ayoub Ouhafsa (born 14 November 1997) is a French professional footballer who plays as a forward for Swiss club Xamax.
+Ayoub Ouhafsa (born 14 November 1997) is a French professional footballer who plays as a forward for Bavois in the Swiss Promotion League.

 Professional career

 On 16 July 2019, Ouhafsa joined Rodez AF from Marseille II.
 He made his professional debut with Rodez in a 2–0 Ligue 2 win over AJ Auxerre on 26 July 2019, scoring in the first minute of the game.

 On 25 June 2021, he signed a one-year contract with Xamax in Switzerland as a free agent.

 Personal life

 Born in France, Ouhafsa is of Moroccan descent.